yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-implementation.md

 metadata:
   robots: index
 ---
-Follow this step-by-step guide to implement and enable Yuno's Full Web SDK functionality in your application.
+This page provides a step-by-step guide to implement and enable Yuno's Full Web SDK functionality in your application.

 > 📘 Changelog Reference:
 >